azalecki/Zalecki-Thesis-2023/readme.md

 Write a brief abstract about your research project.
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:
+If the project is a reproduction or replication study, include the full citation with a statement

-> citation to prior study
+This study is a *reproduction/replication* of my work during my independent study with Professor Peter Nelson during Fall 2023 semester.

 A graphical abstract of the study could also be included as an image here.